Houthis promise to respond to U.S. and U.K. strike in the Red Sea

 The Houthis are a military group backed by Iranthat have been fighting Yemen's government for about two decades.
 The group have been ardent supporters of Hamas during the ongoing conflict in the Israel-Hamas war.
 Since November, the Houthis have launched27 drone and missile attacks on vessels that they claim are heading toward or leaving Israeli ports.

-In response to today's attacks, a Houthi spokesperson Mohammed Abdel Salam said there was absolutely no justification for the strikes.
+In response to the attacks, a Houthi spokesperson Mohammed Abdel Salam said there was absolutely no justification for the strikes.

 "They committed foolishness with this treacherous aggression, and they were wrong if they thought that they would deter Yemen from supporting Palestine and Gaza," Salam said.